NIST National Vulnerability Database (NVD) Integration

 Prerequisites (System Requirements)

-Configure the JavaScript Transporter Settings
+Configure JavaScript Transporter Settings

 Before you upload a JavaScript file, you must configure JavaScript Transporter settings in the Archer Control Panel.